Atousa-Kalantari/MLensify/README.md

 - **URL input:** list the URLs and the flux/time column names.
 - **Local files:** list file paths and the flux/time column names.

-- Example input files are provided in the `example` folder.
+- Example input files are provided in the `input_examples` folder.

 ## Output